rt-learn-python/git_ticket_manager/README.md

 ```
 $ pip install pyyaml selenium python-dotenv coverage
 ```

 ## Issues

-The whole menu thing is making it complicated.
-Should probably better to resort to small functions.
+1. Initially designed to have a menu in the console but it is making it complicated.
+Changed approach to use small functions.
+- PyInstall was considered...